jhennies/amst/README.md

 #### Create new conda environment

-Open a terminal/command line and follow the commands below.
+Open the anaconda prompt and follow the commands below.

 Create a new environment: